 Please note: all air conditioners require some form of maintenance.

 How do air conditioners work?

-What are the different types of portable air conditioners?
+Different types of portable air conditioners

 Monoblock portable air conditioners